 |THERMO Spoken Here! ~ J. Pohl © ~ 2018||www.ThermoSpokenHere.com (C8600-191)|

-During Newton's life many attempts at measurement of the surface acceleration of gravity were made.
-This task was difficult since the "natural" fall of an object occurs with relatively great distances in quite short spans of time.
-Fore sure, a clever scheme was needed to quantify gravity.
+The surface acceleration of falling objecte was widely studied during and after Newton's Many attempts using many devices were used.
+The task was difficult since the natural fall of an object occurs with relatively great changes of height in quite short spans of time.
+A clever scheme was needed to quantify gravity.

-Some forty years after Newton's death, the Reverend George Atwood devised and built an ingeneous apparatus to measure that acceleration.
-So successful was his method and device, thereafter all devices developed to measure Earth's acceleration of gravity were called "Atwood Machines."
+Some forty years after Newton, the Reverend George Atwood devised and built an ingeneous apparatus to measure surface magnitude of acceleration.
+So successful was his method and device, that all devices developed thereafter to measure Earth's acceleration of gravity were called "Atwood Machines."

 Atwood's method was to "slow" the "free fall" so its acceleration could be measured.
 To describe his apparatus and how it functioned requires careful writing (and reading).
 Each test of Atwood's machine of Earth's gravity has three stages: Setup, Free Fall and Final Velocity determination.

 Setup: The apparatus consists of two equal masses connected one to the other by a long, thin cord that passes over a heated metal cylinder.
 When one mass moves so must the other and the cord is waxed such that it can slide over the cylinder with (almost) no friction.

 In balance, the masses support each other and are adjusted to have equal elevations.
 That elevation we set as a reference, ~ Z = 0.
 Slightly above the mass on the right, an electro-magnet holds a small iron, annular disc call an "added mass" (notated δm).
 Precise amounts for the two identical masses and for the added mass were previously selected.
 A final task of the setup is to select a distance through which the right mass and the added mass will accelerate together; L1 (see figure: Stage I).